 \section{Abstract}

-Neural Network Quantum States (NQS) represent quantum wavefunctions with small stochastic neural networks.
-We study the wavefunction access provided by NQS and relate it to results from distribution testing.
-This first leads to improved distribution testing algorithms for NQS and also motivates definition of a variant of sample and query wavefunction access model, the \emph{amplitude ratio access}.
-We study it independently of NQS, argue that it is strictly weaker than the usual sample and query access model, but also that it retains many of its simulation capabilities.
-Secondly, we give an NQS with just three nodes that does not encode a valid wavefunction and cannot be sampled from.
+Neural Network Quantum States (NQS) represent quantum wavefunctions by artificial neural networks.
+Here we study the wavefunction access provided by NQS defined in [Science, \textbf{355}, 6325, pp. 602-606 (2017)] and relate it to results from distribution testing.
+This leads to improved distribution testing algorithms for such NQS.
+It also motivates an independent definition of a wavefunction access model: the amplitude ratio access.
+We compare it to sample and sample and query access models, previously considered in the study of dequantization of quantum algorithms.
+First, we show that the amplitude ratio access is strictly stronger than sample access.
+Second, we argue that the amplitude ratio access is strictly weaker than sample and query access, but also show that it retains many of its simulation capabilities.
+Interestingly, we only show such separation under computational assumptions.
+Lastly, we use the connection to distribution testing algorithms to produce an NQS with just three nodes that does not encode a valid wavefunction and cannot be sampled from.